transmissions11/solcurity/README.md

 - `F12` - Write down and test invariants about the return or any changes to state after a function has run.
 - `F13` - Take care when naming functions, because people will assume behavior based on the name.
 - `F14` - If a function is intentionally unsafe (to save gas, etc), use an unwieldy name to force users to think twice.
+- `F15` - Document all arguments, return values, side effects and other important information using natspec.

 ## Modifiers

 - `M1` - Do not make storage/memory changes except for a reentrancy lock.
 - `M2` - Do not make external calls if possible.
+- `M3` - Document the prupose of the modifier and other important information using natspec.

 ## Code